 *At 137 metres tall and 2872 metres long, the Queen Elizabeth II toll bridge in Dartford is the second biggest cable-stayed road bridge in Britain, linking the Northern and Southern sections of the M25 across the River Thames

 DOL Managing Director, Tariq Mukhtar said: “We were delighted to be awarded the QEII job because it was a mark of how far we’ve come and of what we are capable of.
 From design to installation there have been many challenges but at each stage our talented workforce has adapted well, providing a product and a service that is second to none.”

-Working on the QEII Bridge
+Working on the Queen Elizabeth II Bridge

-DOL’s initial scouting mission illustrated this perfectly.
 The original brief was to provide a single duty light at each fixing point but DOL’s design team’s proposal to incorporate both duty and standby at each fixing point was eagerly accepted by the bridge’s contractors.

 Once finalised, the design was submitted for production and thanks to the state of the art manufacturing facilities at Delta’s Wrigley street factory in Oldham – the Dual WL2500 (duty and standby) Medium Intensity Aviation Obstruction Light was born.

 With the product designed and manufactured and logistics in place, a DSJ team headed down to London in late December to implement the job’s final phase.
 Deadlines were tight.
 The initial installation was scheduled for 5 working days – to install one light at mid level on each of the four towers and two further lights sat atop of the Southwest and Northeast towers